Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/events/_index.md

 - [org] - The application owner / service owner that owns the source (app) of the event.
 Example: SKD, NAV
 - [app] - The app the event is created for.
 Example: taxreport
 - [instanceid] - The instanceid:
 - [eventtype] - The type of event.
-Created, completed ++.
+Created, completed
+- ++.
 Free text not locked to a schema.

 An event will contain a limited set of information.
 To get the full details for an event the consumer would need to get all details using APIs.

 ### Event Producers

-This is a start.
-Going forward other event sources can be added, for example from Altinn 2.

 #### Applications running in Altinn Apps